 A battle between two rival families of malware is being blamed for the downtime that a Californian ISP suffered earlier this month.

-As BleepingComputer reports, customers of Sierra Tel unexpectedly found themselves without telephone and internet connectivity on April 10.
+, customers of Sierra Tel unexpectedly found themselves without telephone and internet connectivity on April 10.

 In a statement issued by the ISP the following day, the blame was put firmly on "a malicious hacking event" that had disabled the Zyxel HN-51 routers in many Sierra Tel customers' homes.